opsmatic/puppet-opsmatic/README.md

 You can get these credentials from https://beta.opsmatic.com/docs/agent-installation

-For all supported platforms, the following steps are carried out:

-* The Opsmatic Beta repository is configured in your hosts package manager.
-* An update is triggered.
-* The latest version of the Opsmatic Agent and/or Puppet Reporter is installed and started.
+It is possible to specify a list of paths that should not be monitored by the agent, via the variable `$paths_ignore`:

+    class { 'opsmatic::agent':
+      paths_ignore => ['/etc/alternatives'],
+    }

+For a more in depth explanation of `$paths_ignore`, please visit the documentation in https://beta.opsmatic.com/docs/agent-configuration

-If you ever want to purge the Opsmatic Agent or the Puppet Reporter from your hosts:
+Finally, if you ever want to purge the Opsmatic Agent or the Puppet Reporter from your hosts, use the following:

     class { 'opsmatic::puppet_reporter':
       ensure => 'absent';